how we use your data and who we share your data with

 If you have any questions, please contact firstname.lastname@example.org

-- if you apply to the NICE programme and are selected, your data will be kept until October 2020, when the NICE project is completed and all the project data has been aggregated
+if you apply to the NICE programme and are selected, your data will be kept until October 2023 (three years after the project is finishes in September 2020) to ask you to complete an annual survey about employability

 Data controller and contact details